 3. Osprey

-Ospreys are skillful predators who hunt for fish by diving into the water, swimming underwater with their wings closed, and using their strong talons to grab onto unsuspecting prey.
+Ospreys are skillful predators who hunt for fish by diving into the water, swimming underwater with their wings closed, and using their strong talons to grab unsuspecting prey.
 These types of hawks in Virginia are also sometimes called “fish hawks” due to their distinct dietary preferences.

-Ospreys have made a remarkable comeback in recent years due mainly to conservation efforts and better protection from human disturbance such as hunting and direct persecution from farmers trying to protect their stock from these birds of prey.
+Ospreys have made a remarkable comeback in recent years due mainly to conservation efforts and better protection from human disturbances such as hunting and direct persecution from farmers trying to protect their stock from these birds of prey.
 By providing appropriate nesting places for these magnificent birds, such as artificial nesting platforms, many populations have grown exponentially, helping make them one of the most successful birds in North America today!

 4. Red-Shouldered Hawks

 Red-shouldered Hawks are medium-sized birds of prey native to North and Central America.
 They can be recognized by their signature red shoulders, with dark brown above and barred light and dark below.
-The Red-shouldered Hawk has the longest tail of any hawk in the United States, allowing them to turn very abruptly when in flight which is an important advantage when hunting.
+The Red-shouldered Hawk has the longest tail of any hawk in the United States, allowing them to turn very abruptly when in flight, which is an important advantage when hunting.

 5. Northern Goshawk